aospapp/aosp/external/python/cpython3/Doc/library/argparse.rst

 Any container can be passed as the *choices* value, so :class:`list` objects, :class:`set` objects, and custom containers are all supported.

+Use of :class:`enum.Enum` is not recommended because it is difficult to control its appearance in usage, help, and error messages.

 required
 ^^^^^^^^